Reporting greenhouse gas (GHG) emission reductions and offsets.

 3. Offset or removal of greenhouse gas emissions.

-After all practicable emission reduction activities have taken place, the only way to achieve net zero is to offset the residual emissions by purchasing carbon credits, preferably from recognised schemes (e.g. Voluntary Gold Standard and Verra).
+After all practicable emission reduction activities have taken place, the only way to achieve carbon neutrality or net zero is to offset the residual emissions by purchasing carbon credits, preferably from recognised schemes.
+For an explanation of the difference between carbon neutral and net zero read our blog here.

 Current best practice is to measure and report any GHG offsets separately from your corporate emissions figures and, in accordance with the Project Accounting method.
 For companies submitting to CDP Climate Change, this this means reporting offsets in question 11.2 and 11.2a rather than in sections C6 and C7 which cover Scope 1 and 2 emissions.
 Whilst the reporting of offset emissions should be distinct and separate, they can still of course be combined with corporate emission values for tracking progress against climate change targets.